 The olfactory cells tend to line the top of your nasal cavity.
 On one end, olfactory cells have cilia that project into the nasal cavity and on the other end of the cell, are the olfactory nerve fibres.

-As one breathes, anything that is in the air enters your nasal cavity.
+As one breathes in, the air enters into the nasal cavity.
 The olfactory cells are the chemoreceptors, which means that the olfactory cells have protein receptors that can detect subtle differences in chemicals.
-The chemicals bind to the cilia, which generate a nerve impulse that is carried to your brain.
+These chemicals bind to the cilia, which conducts a nerve impulse that is carried to the brain.
 The brain then translates these impulses into a meaningful smell.
 During a cold, the body produces mucus which blocks the sense of smell, this means that the food which we eat tastes bland.

 The skin contains general receptors which can detect touch, pain, pressure, and temperature.
 They are present throughout the skin.
-Skin receptors generate an impulse, once activated is carried to the spinal cord and then to the brain.
+Skin receptors generate an impulse, and the activated is carried to the spinal cord and then to the brain.

-But besides these 5 senses, there are another two that helps to orient us with the world, they are:
+But besides these 5 sense organs, there are another two that helps to orient us with the world, they are:

-This sense helps us to identify the orientation and posture of our bodies in relation to the environment.
+This system helps us to identify the orientation and posture of our bodies in relation to the environment.

-This sense helps the body to identify where every muscle, joint or limb is located in 3D space and the direction it is moving in relation to the body.
+This system helps the body to identify where every muscle, joint or limb is located in 3D space and the direction it is moving in relation to the body.

 Learn more about sense organs or other related topics at BYJU’S Biology Register to access class-specific content such as sense organs chart, sense organs name, important questions and much more.